esp-rs/espflash/espflash/README.md

 ## Configuration Files

-The are configuration files allowing you to define various parameters for your application:
+There are configuration files allowing you to define various parameters for your application:

 ### `espflash_ports.toml`